Marcus Keene: Dinamo Academy Cagliari (2017–2018)

 After going undrafted in the 2017 NBA draft, he joined the Washington Wizards for the 2017 NBA Summer League.
 After failing to be signed to a regular season contract with the Wizards, Keene signed to play in Italy's Serie A2 Basket league for the Cagliari Dinamo Academy.
 He averaged 18.8 points, 4.5 rebounds and 2.9 assists over 30 games in his first season.

 Memphis Hustle (2018–2019)

 On December 7, 2018, Keene signed with the Memphis Hustle of the NBA G League.

 KCC Egis (2019–2020)

 On March 1, 2019, Keene signed with the KCC Egis of the Korean Basketball League (KBL).

-Sideline Cancer (2019–present)
+The Basketball Tournament (2019–present)

 Keene participated in The Basketball Tournament with Sideline Cancer.
 He started all 3 games leading the team to the Sweet 16 and to The Basketball Tournament 2019 Wichita Regional Championship Game.
 Keene returned to Sideline Cancer in 2020 and was the catalyst behind it advancing to its first TBT championship game.
 He was named to his first ever All TBT team.
 In 2021, Keene advanced his team as a #1 seed to the Elite 8 and he earned his 2nd All TBT selection.
+Keene played for Sideline Cancer in 2022 and 2023 before switching to Best Virginia in 2024, and the AfterShocks starting in 2025.
+He helped the AfterShocks win tournament the 2025 TBT, claiming MVP along the way.